dotnet/docs-maui/docs/get-started/migrate.md

     dotnet build -t:Run -f net6.0-maccatalyst
     ```

-1. Examine any runtime errors, some of which will be due to incomplete handler availability.
+1. Examine any run-time errors, some of which will be due to incomplete handler availability.